 - Call and leave a message for the Doctor’s receptionist 856-461-0987

 We will call you when they arrive in a few days or if we have any questions about your order.

 Since 1983, Dr. Angelo Aiello has spent the majority of his work time caring for senior citizens, mainly in nursing homes and assisted living facilities.
 He is co-founder of Senior Medical Services, a company specializing in geriatric eye care, serving almost 100 geriatric facilities throughout the Delaware Valley.
 As a result of this experience, he is well acquainted with the unique needs of the older population, and senior patients in the office benefit from his knowledge and concern for this age group.

 With this in mind, the office is now expanding its reach beyond the office doors into the homes of those unable to travel to the doctor’s office for eye care.
-Using the latest technology in miniaturize equipment, Dr. Aiello is able to perform a complete, comprehensive eye examination at the patient’s bedside, including tests for cataracts, glaucoma and diabetes.
+Using portable equipment, Dr. Aiello is able to perform a comprehensive eye examination at the patient’s bedside, including tests for cataracts, glaucoma and diabetes.
 He is also able to determine the patient’s eyeglass prescription and fit and dispense eyeglasses in the home.

 Home visits may be scheduled by calling the office at (856) 461-0987.
 Medicare and fee for service are accepted.

 Vision therapy can best be described as physical therapy for the eyes.
 Specific exercises are programmed to train your eyes to work better together and to improve visual processing.

 Vision therapy uses lenses, prisms and computer programs to train your brain to efficiently use the visual system to relieve strain, double vision, and headaches during school and daily living activities.